Morta-Organization/Dropbox-File-Finder-UI-popup-chrome-extension/README.md

 ## Latest updates

 #### v2.15.16
-- Fixed an issue when the page would freez when retuning to it, this was related to the "visibilitychange" event.
+- Fixed an issue when the page would freeze when returning to it, this was related to the "visibilitychange" event.

 #### v2.15.15
 - On the review page, I added the word "Resub" to tasks that have been resubmitted.
 This helps reviewers quickly identify tasks that need to be reviewed again.